stchan/CloneFinder/README.md

 **CloneFinder** is a duplicate file finder for Windows.
 Check the [releases](https://github.com/stchan/CloneFinder/releases) page to download a prebuilt MSI package.

 **Requirements**<br/>
-64-bit Windows / .NET framework 4.8 are required.
+64-bit Windows with .NET 6.0 support.

 **License**<br/>
 CloneFinder is released under the MIT X11 license.